dridi/tour-de-varnish/README.md

 discover Varnish Cache, how it works, and how awesome it is `;-)`.

 The result is nice, but this is just my opinion and my eye-candy-o-meter has very low standards.
-The big limitation is that AFAIK, it only works on Linux with Firefox 20+.
-It doesn't work with WebKit-based browsers (but you could still send me a pull request :) and the bottom line is that it works on the speaker's laptop (that would be mine) so it's fine.
+The big limitation is that it's designed to work at least on the speaker's laptop (that would be mine, Firefox on Linux).
+If it doesn't work for you, do not hesitate to report an issue or send a pull request `:)`.

 ## Why did you do that ?